 - Herbal teas

-It's possible to have food cravings and still provide your baby with the nutrients she or he needs to grow.
+It's possible to have food cravings and still provide your baby with the nutrients they need to grow.
 However, giving inÂ too often to your desire for high-calorie foods may translate into too much weight gain.
 Too much weight gain increases the risk of gestational diabetes and unhealthy blood pressure levels.

 Here's how to handle pregnancy cravings: